How does an internship for credit work?

 - You are working in a new position, or you will be assigned new duties, projects, etc. that will provide you with a learning experience.

-- You have a work supervisor who is willing to supervise your work for the credit-bearing internship, participate in a site visit with a UIS faculty member, and fill out an evaluation of your work at the end.
+- You have a work supervisor who is willing to supervise your work for the credit-bearing internship, participate in a midterm conference with a UIS faculty member, and fill out an evaluation of your work at the end.

 - The internship course, IPL 300 is offered online, on-ground, or in a blended format.

-- See the Course Information page for details on the internship course requirements.
+- See the Course Information page for the syllabus and information regarding course assignments.

 Online students can complete an internship at a location of their choosing.
 Online students should follow the same steps for obtaining an internship and registering for the internship course.
 When seeking additional information or signatures, please email or call the appropriate contact.
 Online students will register for an online section of the course.